-The goal?
+The goal of Afrocentric Sounds Radio?
 To provide a broadcast venue for recordings that are currently underrepresented on mainstream classical radio in the hope that those hearing this glorious music for the first time will want to make it a part of that mainstream.
-(And with two stations focusing on the classical music work by those of African descent, perhaps others of similar theme will join?)
+(With a station focusing on the classical music work by those of African descent, perhaps others of similar theme will join?)

 I would appreciate your comments.
 And–I admit–I would appreciate your support to keep Afrocentric Sounds up and growing.
 The station is paid for out of my pocket, which I assure you isn’t even close to deep.
 You can send recordings for me to consider for play on the station and/or any financial support you’d like to give to: Randye Jones, PO Box 281, Grinnell, IA 50112.